 Spice World soaks their cute animal shapes in Sichuan peppercorn and various spices to be the base of their spicy, numbing Chinese mala sauce.

 Another unique item we secretly ordered was the dog-shaped bouillon cube to flavor our broth.
 The boys were so relieved once they brought this little puppy to our table.
 All they heard us ordering was “dog,”; Unique experience ✔✔.

 The servers continued to bring out artistically presented foods we ordered.
 The earthy woodwork style added character to the experience.

 At the end of our time at Spice World, we left very happy and full of delicious foods and fun memories.
-It was one the best Sydney experiences from that trip.
+It was one of the best Sydney experiences from that trip.

 - Book a reservation to guarantee a table.
 Let them know if you are celebrating a special event.

-- Locate a parking garage in advance on a maps app so you know where to go.
+- Locate a parking garage in advance on a maps app, so you know where to go.
 The downtown streets are hard to navigate if not familiar with them.

 - Take advantage of playing with the different machines available in the lobby.

 - Ask the server for help with ordering right away.
-Be clear what kind of experience you are wanting.
+Be clear about what kind of experience you are wanting.